alienroom/lab-javascript-basic-algorithms/README.md

 # LAB | JS Basic Algorithms

-Welcome to your first bootcamp exercise at Ironhack!
+Welcome to your first exercise at AlienRoom!

-The goal of this exercise is to get you familiarized with the primitive data structures in JavaScript, which we just covered in the class.
-Feel free to reference lesson materials and don't limit yourself but be curious and use Google to explore multiple solutions.
+The goal of this exercise is to get you familiarized with the primitive data structures in JavaScript, be curious and use Google to explore multiple solutions.

 Ready?